|Course Length:||3 Years Full-Time|

 World Cinemas: Beyond Europe concentrates on cinema outside Europe.
 Not only will your knowledge of international cinemas be dramatically broadened, but you will also discover the incredible breadth of styles, narratives and motivations in the making of world film.

 MED1421 Studying Television: Storytelling and Style (20 credits)

 Studying Television: Storytelling and Style provides an introduction to key concepts in the scholarly study of television, particularly in relation to the structure, aesthetics and address of television programmes.
 Taking television in its traditional academic conception as both technology and cultural form, the module explores the interrelationships between television programmes, institutions and audiences.
 Looking at contemporary and historical examples, the module gives an overview of the central theoretical approaches in the study and analysis of television.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either FLM1013 World Cinemas: Europe, FLM1016 World Cinemas: Beyond Europe or MED1421 Studying Television: Storytelling and Style.

 FLM2030 Film Genre (20 credits)